Open this document to print your own copy of the Club welcome, rules and other guidance.

 DIGITAL PROJECTED IMAGE RULES FOR GPC COMPETTITIONS

-Digital Files will be shown through a digital projector with a PC/MAC/Laptop running Windows 10.
+Digital Files will be shown through a digital projector.
 Images will be shown twice on the screen prior to judging.
-Contact sheets containing all competition entries will be posted on a board with a reference number for each image, mark your voting slip with this reference number for your first, second and third placed image.
+Contact sheets containing all competition entries will be posted with a reference number for each image, mark your voting slip with this reference number for your first, second and third placed image.

-All Digital files are to be submitted to the competition secretary two weeks before the competition (at the meeting before the competition date) and in the following format -
+All Digital files are to be submitted to the competition secretary one week before the competition or on the final submission date notified and in the following format -

 a) Colour space sRGB ( See Guidance Notes below)